 a healthier me,

 Here’s a Few of our Favorite Spring Roll Ingredients and Tools:

 It can sometimes be hard to find good spring roll ingredients and tools.
 Here’s some of the favorites:

 More Spring Roll & Vietnamese Recipes:

 Garlic Chicken Spring Rolls Recipe

-- 4 Tablespoons of grape seed or vegetable oil
+- 2 Tablespoons (30 ml) grape seed oil or vegetable oil

-- fresh lettuce, chopped or torn in small pieces
+- 1 head fresh lettuce , chopped or torn in small pieces

-- For the Chicken: In a large bowl, combine chicken, vegetable oil, sesame oil, garlic and soy sauce.
+- For the Chicken: In a large bowl, combine chicken, vegetable oil, sesame oil, garlic and fish sauce or soy sauce.
 Cover well and allow to marinade for about 20 minutes.

-- Heat frying pan and cook chicken.
+- Heat frying pan on medium high heat.
+Cook the chicken until it's cooked through and a nice crust is formed.
 Slice in chicken in thin slices, about 1/4 inches for rolling.